skysheng7/DSCI522_data_validation_demo/README.md

 This repository contains instructions and code we use in UBC Master of Data Science DSCI 522 Lecture 4: Data Validation.

-Author & Instructor: Sky Sheng
+Instructor: Sky Sheng

+Author of original code & setup: Tiffany Timbers

 ## About